DC sports stars weigh-in on possible new name of Washington Football Team

 "Washington Admirals"

-Cloud is a star guard for the Washington Mystics.
-She's also a WNBA champion.
-Cloud grew up in the Philadelphia area, so she's an Eagles fan but her community service in the D.C. area has been a constant in her career.
+Cloud is a star guard for the Washington Mystics and a WNBA champion.
+Cloud grew up in the Philadelphia area, so she's an Eagles fan, but her community service in the D.C. area has been a constant in her career.

 Gary Williams, Former University of Maryland Basketball Coach